Privacy Notice – Unique Fitness

 from a third party, e.g. When you agree to be referred by your GP under the BEEP (Bradford Encouraging Exercise in People) exercise referral programme.

 through automated monitoring of our websites and other technical systems, such as our computer networks and connections, communications systems, email, member portal and instant messaging systems.

 Who else do we pass this information on to?

-We only allow University of Bradford’s internal departments to handle your personal data.
-For example, if you opt to pay for your membership by direct debit, your bank details will be processed by the University’s Finance Department for your payments to be set up.
-Personal details will not be shared within the University where there is no reason to so so.
+Information is used internally within the University of Bradford for relevant purposes.
+For example, if you opt to pay for your membership by direct debit, your bank details will be processed by the Finance Department for your payments to be set up.
+Personal details will not be processed when there is no reason to do so.

 We would never transfer your information overseas.

 We never share personal data with other organisations for marketing purposes.